DomainBlocks/domain-blocks/README.md

 **What separates this from the myriad of similar libraries already out there?**

 A lot of other similar libraries tend to be some variation of the [NEventStore.Domain](https://github.com/NEventStore/NEventStore.Domain) project.
 This is certainly not a criticism of that project, and we all owe much to the concepts and patterns it has contributed to the community.
-However, there are areas in the design that domain-lib aims to improve upon.
+However, there are areas in the design that DomainBlocks aims to improve upon.

 For example, take the typical kind of interface seen for an aggregate root: